Ajit Varki

+Ajit Varki is an Indian-American physician scientist and glycobiologist, known for documenting the first genetic difference between humans and chimpanzees (the human pseudogene CMAH), and discovering the sialic acid-binding protein family known as Siglecs.
+He is a Distinguished Professor in the Department of Cellular and Molecular Medicine and the Department of Medicine at the University of California, San Diego (UCSD), and a Distinguished Visiting Professor at the Indian Institute of Technology in Madras and the National Center for Biological Sciences in Bangalore.

+Along with fellow UCSD-based biologists including Jeffrey Esko, Victor Nizet, and 1974 Nobel Laureate George Palade, he is a founding figure of the Glycobiology Research and Training Center at the UCSD School of Medicine.
+He is also co-founder the Center for Academic Research and Training in Anthropogeny (CARTA), a collaborative research endeavor of UCSD and the Salk Institute for Biological Studies, along with the anthropologist Margaret Schoeninger and geneticist Fred Gage.
+Notable members of CARTA include the anthropologists Rick Potts, Leslie C. Aiello, Kirsten Hawkes, the Swiss primatologist Christophe Boesch, and Nobel Laureates Roger Guillemin, George Palade, Svante Pääbo, and Sydney Brenner.

+He is an advisor to the Human Gene Nomenclature Committee, and founding editor of the first open-access scientific textbook, Essentials of Glycobiology, which is hosted online by the NCBI Bookshelf platform under the National Library of Medicine.

 Education and biography

 Varki went to the Bishop Cotton Boys' School, Bangalore, India during which time he was also strongly influenced by his maternal grandfather Pothan Joseph, a famous journalist and founding editor of many Indian newspapers, including Deccan Herald.
 He went on to receive basic training in physiology, medicine, biology, and biochemistry at the Christian Medical College, Vellore, continuing to maintain the first rank in his class throughout his schooling.
 He then did postgraduate training at the University of Nebraska–Lincoln and Washington University School of Medicine, leading to board certification in internal medicine, hematology, and oncology.
 Following a postdoctoral fellowship with Stuart Kornfeld in St. Louis, he joined the faculty of UCSD in 1982.
 Significant past appointments include: associate dean for physician-scientist training, co-head, Division of Hematology/Oncology, UCSD (1987–89), the interim directorship of the UCSD Cancer Center (1996–97), scientific advisor to the Complex Carbohydrate Research Center (University of Georgia), the Yerkes Primate Center (Emory University), member of the National Advisory Committee of PubMed Central (NLM/NIH), and coordinator for the multidisciplinary UCSD Project for Explaining the Origin of Humans.